Aaryakotalwar/chatroom/README.md

 **Step 1:**

-Compile and Run the Server

-Open the server code file in your C++ IDE or compiler.
+• Copy and paste the server code into a file named server.cpp .

+• Open Microsoft Visual Studio (or another IDE).

+• Create a new project for the server code.

+• Add the server.cpp file to the project.

-Build and run the server code.
+• Build the project to compile the server code.

-The server will start listening on port 12345.
+• Start the server executable.
+The server will start listening on port 12345 and wait for client connections.

 **Step 2:**

-Compile and Run the Client

-Open the client code file in your C++ IDE or compiler.

-Build and run the client code.
+• Do same and add client.cpp (multiple clients if you want) to the client project.

-When prompted, enter your desired chat name.

-Type messages and press Enter to send them to the chatroom.
+•When prompted, enter your chat name.
+Begin typing messages to participate in the chatroom.

 # Server Code Breakdown